oneislam/express-controller-sets-router/README.md

+# ONE ISLAM

+[oneislam](https://oneislam.pro/) is an IT company founded to connect humanity with Islam and usher in a `new era of halal platforms for Muslims`.

 # controllerSets

-[controller set router](https://oneislam.pro/) This helper package is designed for Node/Express.js developers to reduce boilerplate code.
-Use controller.js to simplify your controllers, and router to streamline your routes.
-Just call this function with the necessary arguments, and your API is ready.
-You can even eliminate the controller entirely, using only the router to get all your APIs up and running.
+[controller set router](https://oneislam.pro/) Tis a helper package for Node/Express.js developers, designed to reduce boilerplate code.
+Simplify your controllers with controller.js and streamline your routes with the router.
+Just call the function with the required arguments, and your API is ready.
+You can even skip the controller entirely and use the router to quickly set up your APIs.

+## Update logs:
+* Develop a middleware for `uploading files to S3`.
+* Enable `search` functionality.
+* Set the default `page size` to 50.
+* Add support for custom `middlewares`.
+* Enable S3 file uploads via `.env` configuration.

 ## Documentation

 The official documentation website is [controllerSets](https://oneislam.pro/).

-controllerSets 1.0.1 was released on Oct 2024.
+controllerSets 1.0.0 was released on May 2023.
 You can find more details on [backwards breaking changes in 1.0.0 on our docs site](https://oneislam.pro/).

 ## Installation